Woman Alleging Sexual Assault By Virginia's Lt. Gov. Hires Washington Law Firm

 Northam is facing strong pressure from Democrats across the country calling for his resignation, which has put Fairfax — who would take over the governorship in the event of Northam's resignation — in the spotlight.

-In a statement early Monday, Fairfax called the allegation against him "false and unsubstantiated," and noted that The Washington Post had looked into the same accusation more than a year ago and decided not to go forward with a story.
+In a statement early Monday, Fairfax called it "false and unsubstantiated" and noted that The Washington Post had looked into the same accusation more than a year ago and decided not to go forward with a story.

 Later in the day, the Post published a piece describing the allegation and the newspaper's steps in reporting the story.
 According to the story, Fairfax and his accuser met in 2004 at the Democratic National Convention in Boston.
 The woman alleged that what began as consensual kissing escalated to a forced encounter that included oral sex.
 Fairfax says the encounter was entirely consensual.